What are the EWG and Cradle to Cradle Products Innovation Institute?

 I am allergic to traditional fragrances.
 Can I wear yours?

 We designed our fragrances to be hypoallergenic.
 We conducted Human Repeat Insult Patch Testing (HRIPT) on 200 subjects for each of our fragrances to determine their potential for irritation, sensitization, and allergic contact.
 The testing observed no skin reactivity, no skin irritation, or allergic contact dermatitis.
 But the only way to be absolutely certain if you will have an allergic reaction is to test any fragrance on a small patch of your skin before using it, which we recommend.
+Everyone reacts differently to personal care and fragrance, so if you know you are sensitive or have any questions about allergies, we are here to answer questions.

 Are your products cruelty free?